greg-raven/Uncommon-Sense/_posts/2020-06-20-low-standards-are-not-compassionate.md

 ---
-title: 'Low standards are not compassionate'
+title: "Low standards are not compassionate"
 layout: post
 categories:
 - culture